Sensory User's Manual

 glutamate (MSG).

-The scientific journal Nature published an article in the Spring of 2002, that American scientists
+The scientific journal Nature published an article in the Spring of 2002, reporting that American scientists

-Charles Zuker and Nick Ryber have identified a taste receptor for
+Charles Zuker and Nick Ryber identified a taste receptor for

 amino acids, supporting the idea of Umami.
 Wine typically contains